muzaffarCs/DSA_Practice/README.md

 - `infix_to_postfix/` → An application of a stack to convert infix expression into postfix
 - `Evaluate_postfix_Expression/` → An application of a stack to evalutate postfix expression
 - `infix_to_prefix/` → An application of a stack to convert infix expression into prefix
+- `Evaluate_prefix_Expression/` → An application of a stack to evalutate prefix expression

 ## 🚀 Goals
 - Practice daily DSA problems